tkennon/ticker/README.md

 # API/Stability

-`v1.0.0` is not yet tagged, but the package is considered relatively stable.
+`v1.0.0` is not yet tagged, but the package is considered stable.